esrako/AndroidTodoListApp/README.md

 * [x] Required: Remove items from the todo list via long click
 * [x] Required: Edit items of the todo list via regular click followed by a save button on a new activity
 * [x] Required: Support for saving todo items after add/edit/delete on a file and retrieve them properly on app restart
+* [x] Optional: Persist the todo items into SQLite instead of a text file by using ActiveAndroid ORM

 Walkthrough: